Stanford prison experiment: Ethical concerns

 Some of the guards' behavior allegedly resulted in dangerous and psychologically damaging situations.
 Ethical concerns about the experiment often draw comparisons to the Milgram experiment, performed ten years earlier in 1961 at Yale University, where Stanley Milgram studied obedience to authority.
 With the treatment that the guards were giving to the prisoners, the guards would become so absorbed into their role as a guard that they would emotionally, physically, and mentally humiliate the prisoners:

 Each prisoner was systematically searched and stripped naked.
 He was then deloused with a spray, to convey our belief that he may have germs or lice...
 Real male prisoners don't wear dresses, but real male prisoners do feel humiliated and do feel emasculated.
 Our goal was to produce similar effects quickly by putting men in a dress without any underclothes.
 Indeed, as soon as some of our prisoners were put in these uniforms they began to walk and to sit differently, and to hold themselves differently – more like a woman than like a man.

 The experiment was perceived by many to involve questionable ethics, the most serious concern being that it was continued even after participants expressed their desire to withdraw.
 Despite the fact that participants were told they had the right to leave at any time, the researchers did not allow this.
 Although there was only limited ethical oversight at the time, some aspects of the study were in contradiction of the contract that was signed with participants.

 Since the time of the SPE, ethical guidelines for experiments involving human subjects have become more strict.
 The Stanford prison experiment resulted in the implementation of rules to preclude any harmful treatment of participants.
 Before they are implemented, human studies must now be reviewed by an institutional review board (US) or ethics committee (UK) and found to be in accordance with ethical guidelines set by the American Psychological Association or British Psychological Society.
-These guidelines involve the consideration of whether the potential benefit to science outweighs the possible risk for physical and psychological harm.
+These guidelines involve the consideration of whether the potential benefit to science outweighs the possible risk for physical and psychological harm, in addition to detailed consent procedures.

 A post-experimental debriefing is now considered an important ethical consideration to ensure that participants are not harmed in any way by their experience in an experiment.
 Though the researchers did perform debriefing sessions, they were several years after the SPE.
 By that time, numerous details were forgotten; nonetheless, Zimbardo has concluded from his follow-up research that participants experienced no lasting negative effects.
 The American Psychological Association specifies that the debriefing process should occur as soon as possible to assess any psychological harm that may have been done and to rehabilitate participants if necessary.
 If there is an unavoidable delay in debriefing, the researcher is obligated to take measures to minimize harm.